LaRambla20/Repo11_ExpRob-assignment1/README.md

   <img src="https://user-images.githubusercontent.com/91536387/201623264-3092871d-c534-4ac8-ace4-ce6e60a13a43.png" />
 </p>

 As it can be seen from the picture, first the `state_machine` node sets the initial pose, by sending a request to the `robot_states` node.
 Then it builds the environment based on the user instruction.
 After that, it checks the locations that the robot can reach and retrieves a target location among them.
 Before simulating the navigation towards the location at issue, the `state_machine` node updates the time-stamp of the location that the robot is leaving.
 All these operations are carried out by invoking the `aRMOR server`, which, in its turn, handles the interaction with the ontology.
 Right after the update, a request to the `planner` node is issued.
 This node asks the `robot_states` node for the current postion of the robot and returns a randmo path towards the target location to the `state_machine` node.
 The latter sends a request containing the generated plan to the `controller` node, which simulates controlling the robot along such path.
 Everytime that a via-point of the plan is reached, the `controller` node updates the robot position, by communicating with the `robot_states` node.
-Once the target location has been fictitiously reached, the control is passed again to the `state_machine` node, which updates the robot time-stamp.
+Once the target location has been fictitiously reached, the control is passed again to the `state_machine` node, which updates the robot location and time-stamp.
 Then the exploration of the reached location is simulated and, after that, its time-stamp is updated.

 Hereafter the state diagram of the software architecture, which highlights the logic of the robot behaviour, is shown: